turnerjennings/ROMtools/docs/index.md

 ## Installation

-Package is not available on pip pending full testing.
-Repository can be downloaded and installed locally:
+The package can be downloaded and installed using pip:

-    py -m pip install .
+    py -m pip install ROMtools

 ## Project Overview